pedroalbanese/gosttk/README.md

        Remote's side public key. (for shared key derivation only) -rand
        Generate random 256-bit cryptographic key.
+ -roll string
- -salt string
+       The roll of algorithms: OLD or NEW. (default "NEW") -salt string
        Salt. (for PBKDF2 only)
  -shred string